MrFish1604/Silice/learn-silice/classroom/soc_wave_player/README.md

 # Classroom project: music player

+> The music files are copyright free and come from [Pixabay](https://pixabay.com/music).

 *Building a simple but feature complete SOC, with screen and audio, step by step.*

 ---